Bowel and colon cancer misdiagnosis compensation solicitors.

 Even in the 21st century, we hear all too often from patients who have suffered a late diagnosis of bowel or colon cancer where the problem could, and should, have been found earlier.

 The National Institute for Health & Care Excellence’s, guidelines for referral periods and suspected bowel cancer patients, are that referral should be made from GP, to a Gastroenterologist within two weeks.
 Failure to follow recognition and referral guidelines would constitute as negligent care by a health care provider.
-If you suffer as a result of the healthcare provider’s breach, then you may be able to claim for compensation, on a no win no fee basis, with MG Legal’s specialist team of solicitors.

 What are the most common causes of delays in bowel cancer cases?